PipeVerri/Scanz/README.md

 > # __A fast, quick, and easy to use network scanner__

-_a couple days ago, I have decided to scan my school network, i had to wait a really long time for nmap to finish and also it didnt even discover hosts that blocked IMCP, mission failed._

-That was the problem that started this project, my idea was to create a fast network discovery tool with the ability to do it fast and with just one command, and thats what i managed to make.
+My idea is to create a fast network discovery tool with the ability to do it *really* fast and with just one command, and thats what i managed to make.

 Now, you're probably thinking: __and why should i use this when i have nmap?__.